-So, if you’re losing sleep during this, your first tax season, we don’t blame you.
-After all, the tax code is ever-evolving and complex.
-But there’s no need to panic.
+While the tax code is ever-evolving and complex, there’s no need to panic.

-We’ve broken down everything you need to know so you can file your first small business tax return with confidence.
-More importantly, you’ll have the leverage you’ll need to minimize your tax burden and maximize any potential refunds in your first year of business and beyond.
+We’ve broken down everything you need to know so you can confidently file your first small business tax return.
+Learn which forms to use when filing, how to minimize your tax burden and how to properly estimate your tax payments.

-If you religiously track your daily business transactions from day one, you won’t find yourself scrambling to gather and tabulate your income and expense totals when tax season rolls around.
+If you’ve been tracking your daily business transactions from day one, great news: You won’t find yourself scrambling to calculate your income and expenses when tax season rolls around.

 Not only will this save you time, but also tax preparation costs should you employ the services of an accountant.

-To get a better idea of what you’ll need when filing your taxes, let’s take a look at the list below.
+To get a better idea of what you’ll need when filing business taxes for the first time, gather the following: